-Indications Contraindications Prescribe Capillary Blood Glucometer & glucometer test strips To assess glycemic control from blood glucose results in response to non-insulin anti-hyperglycemic agents, insulin and lifestyle management, quality control activities and patient teaching The results are used to determine if a patient is euglycemic, hyperglycemic or hypoglycemic so appropriate interventions and education can occur The patient or substitute decision maker refuses to monitor capillary blood glucose The patient is unable to monitor capillary blood glucose due to physical or cognitive limitations Considerations should be made for patients who are unable to monitor due to financial constraints SMBG not recommended due to DC guidelines, but is ultimately up to RN or RD clinical judgement Prescribe Flash Glucometer & sensors To assess glycemic control from interstitial fluid glucose results in response to non-insulin anti-hyperglycemic agents, insulin and lifestyle management, quality control activities and patient teaching The results are used to determine if a patient is euglycemic, hyperglycemic or hypoglycemic so appropriate interventions and education can occur The patient or substitute decision maker refuses to monitor flash interstitial glucose The patient is unable to monitor flash interstitial glucose due to physical or cognitive limitations Considerations should be made for patients who are unable to monitor due to financial constraints Flash Glucose monitoring not recommended due to DC guidelines, but is ultimately up to RN or RD clinical judgement The the patient develops skin irritation or other reactions in response to the sensor Prescribe Blood Ketone test strips To assess blood ketone levels in patients with Type 1 Diabetes The results are used to determine if a patient is at risk for Diabetic Ketoacidosis so appropriate interventions and education can occur The patient or substitute decision maker refuses to monitor blood ketone levels The patient is unable to monitor blood ketone levels due to physical or cognitive limitations Considerations should be made for patients who are unable to monitor due to financial constraints Prescribe lancets & needle tips for insulin pens Insulin pen needles or syringes for patients injecting insulin or GLP1ra The length of the needles should be determined based on the current best practice recommendations for injections
+Indications Contraindications Prescribe Capillary Blood Glucometer & glucometer test strips To assess glycemic control from blood glucose results in response to non-insulin anti-hyperglycemic agents, insulin and lifestyle management, quality control activities and patient teaching The results are used to determine if a patient is euglycemic, hyperglycemic or hypoglycemic so appropriate interventions and education can occur The patient or substitute decision maker refuses to monitor capillary blood glucose The patient is unable to monitor capillary blood glucose due to physical or cognitive limitations Considerations should be made for patients who are unable to monitor due to financial constraints SMBG not recommended due to DC guidelines, but is ultimately up to RN or RD clinical judgement Prescribe Flash Glucometer & sensors To assess glycemic control from interstitial fluid glucose results in response to non-insulin antihyperglycemic agents, insulin and lifestyle management, quality control activities and patient teaching The results are used to determine if a patient is euglycemic, hyperglycemic or hypoglycemic so appropriate interventions and education can occur The patient or substitute decision maker refuses to monitor flash interstitial glucose The patient is unable to monitor flash interstitial glucose due to physical or cognitive limitations Considerations should be made for patients who are unable to monitor due to financial constraints Flash Glucose monitoring not recommended due to DC guidelines, but is ultimately up to RN or RD clinical judgement The patient develops skin irritation or other reactions in response to the sensor To assess blood ketone level patients with Type 1 Diabeted.
+The results are used to determine test strips To assess blood ketone patients with Type 1 Diabeted.
+The results are used to determine the patient is at risk for Dialeted.
+Ketoacidosis so appropriate interventions and education occur.
+The patient or substitute decision maker refuses to monitor blood ketone levels The patient is unable to monitor blood ketone levels due to physical or cognitive limitations Considerations should be made for patients who are unable to monitor due to financial constraints Prescribe lancets & needle tips for insulin pens Insulin pen needles or syringes for patients injecting insulin or GLP1ra The length of the needles should be determined based on the current best practice recommendations for injections